 In your latest comment you mention that wordwrap is not doing what doc is telling it does.
 I guess you refer to the function help and the documentation of the last argument:

 delimiter_string → is string.
 The delimiter string to wrap to a new line (optional).

 Although the documentation is not very descriptive, it indicates that the delimiter_string may be changed to a new line.
 The rationale was that in some non-latin scripts they use different characters than just the space to separate words - this extra argument allows the user to specify such delimiter.

 I am not sure how it is possible you used wordwrap() with different semantics.
 Could you please verify your 2.2 installation?

-#13 Updated by Mathieu Pellerin - nIRV about 5 years ago
+#13 Updated by Mathieu Pellerin - nIRV over 5 years ago

 Regis, I'm the one who implemented the expression engine's wordwrap() function.

 The only function variables I implemented were the following:

 The third function variable, character_to_wrap, is used for the users to set a char that can trigger wrap (by default, it's a space character).
 It's there for non-Latin based languages to be able to wrap on different characters (such as invisible-space for Indic languages).

 What your referring to, i.e. to have a custom character to use instead of \